ArnoldasMk/Kali/README.md

 You might be prompted to enter in your password, this is because the injection script requires root access.

 *Note:* if you are getting crashes ( that are unrelated to game updates ) Try disabling shader precaching in your Steam Client -> Steam -> Settings -> Shader Pre-Caching.
-You will need to install this font https://mega.nz/file/omZBlaBQ#AOF2CpAuWTg2Z45zMjmD6da8_hsxZMdh8IwOEZDQ0Ns to both /usr/share/fonts/TTF and (CSGODIR)/csgo/panorama/fonts/ for the weapon icon esp to work

 ## Using the hack